giuseppeg/suitcss-toolkit/packages/components-form/README.md

 ```

 `Form-field` and `Form-message` can be grouped (wrapped) with `Form-inputWrapper`.<br>
-This is particularly useful to align them when making horizontal forms.
+This is particularly useful to align them with labels when making horizontal forms.

 ```html
 <form class="Form Form--horizontal" action="/" method="GET">